Climate Action Manifesto

 They are making lifestyle changes as individuals and leading actions in their schools and communities to adapt to and mitigate climate change.
 However, if there is to be a meaningful impact, they cannot do this alone.
 They have asked the council to pledge its commitment to climate action:

-- Promote development of green spaces and support native tree species planting of a minimum of 10 trees in each school, or school community if school grounds are unsuitable, and ensure their ongoing protection .
+- Promote the development of green spaces and support the planting of native tree species, a minimum 10 trees in each school, or school community if the school grounds are not suitable, and ensure their continued safety

-- Encourage and support safe, sustainable school transport including car-pooling, walking and cycling e.g. providing bike shelters
+- Encourage and support safe and sustainable transport for schools including car sharing, walking and cycling e.g. provision of cycle shelters.

-- Set up a climate action consultation body consisting of a representative group of young people, councillors, council officers, and local businesses which meets every 3 months to ensure progress on this manifesto.
+- Establish a climate action consultation body made up of a representative group of local young people, councillors, council officers and local businesses who meet every 3 months to ensure progress on this manifesto.

-- Provide support for developing countries to combat impact of climate change e.g. by supporting the Size of Wales initiative.
+- Provide support to developing countries to combat the impact of climate change e.g. by supporting the Size of Wales initiative

-- Support the development of gardens in schools and local communities to provide food and encourage biodiversity e.g. provide seeds and peat-free compost.
+- Support the creation of gardens in schools and local communities to provide food and encourage biodiversity e.g. provide peat-free seeds and fertilisers.

 - Double the council's use of hybrid and electric vehicles and install electric charging points in appropriate primary and secondary schools by January 2022.

-- Ensure young people have the support they need to carry out relevant climate actions.
+- Ensure that young people have the support they need to carry out relevant climate actions.